-Getting STARTED CREATING A DRYOUT CURVE
+GETTING STARTED CREATING A DRYOUT CURVE

-Prepare a soil sample, at least 5 cm diameter and 10 cm deep, either by coring undisturbed soil or re-compacting a soil sample to the desired density.

-Saturate the sample with water by placing it in a pan of water around 9 cm deep and allowing it to stand overnight.
+- 1. Prepare a soil sample, at least 5 cm diameter and 10 cm deep, either by coring undisturbed soil or re-compacting a soil sample to the desired density. - 2.
+Saturate the sample with water by placing it in a pan of water around 9 cm deep and allowing it to stand overnight. - 3.
 Insert the thermal needle probe into the sample and take a thermal resistivity reading.
-Weigh the sample and record the weight and thermal resistivity.

-Place the sample in a 105 °C oven to fully dry it.

-Cool the sample to room temperature and take a thermal resistivity measurement and weight.
+Weigh the sample and record the weight and thermal resistivity. - 4.
+Place the sample in a 105 °C oven to fully dry it. - 5.
+Cool the sample to room temperature and take a thermal resistivity where θ is the volumetric water content (m3m-3).
+The constants in the equation are determined from the measurements.

 From the weight measurement, compute the density and water content when wet.
 This set of measurements fixes two points on the drydown curve with direct measurements.
 You can then interpolate the curve between these two points using an equation from Campbell (1985):

-Rho (mK/W) = $$\frac{1}{A + B\theta + (D-A)(1-g)}$$
+$$Rho (mK/W) = \frac{1}{A + B\theta + (D-A)(1-g)}$$